News

 Consider a Postdoctoral Fellowship in Bioinformatics and Comparative Genomics at NHGRI

 Calling all bioinformatics postdocs!
-A fellowship in bioinformatics and evolutionary genomics is available at the Computational and Statistical Genomics Branch of the National Human Genome Research Institute (NHGRI), an NIH institute and sister institute of NCI.
+A fellowship in bioinformatics and evolutionary genomics is now available at the Center for Genomics and Data Science Research, located within the National Human Genome Research Institute (NHGRI).
+NHGRI is an NIH institute and sister institute of NCI.

 In this position, the fellow will support Dr. Andy Baxevanis, whose research team uses comparative genomics approaches to understand how non-traditional animal models can be used to convey insights into human disease research.
 The fellow will develop and apply bioinformatic approaches to large-scale genomic data sets, focusing on the evolution of specific protein families and biological pathways that have putative roles in disease causation.